ageneau/keepachangelog/README.md

 ### If you already have _CHANGELOG.md_

-If you didn't use `lein changelog init` to create it, make sure that it corresponds to the [format](#changelog-format).
+If you didn't use `clj -M:changelog init` to create it, make sure that it corresponds to the [format](#changelog-format).

 When you are ready to release the next version, just run:

-    $ lein release :patch
-    # or
-    $ lein release :minor
-    # or
-    $ lein release :major
+    $ clj -M:changelog release "0.1.1"

-If you have configured `:release-tasks` as described above, `lein changelog release` will be called automatically to update _CHANGELOG.md_.
+Your _CHANGELOG.md_ will be updated.

 ## Explanation

 When you run

-    $ lein release :<segment>
+    $ clj -M:changelog release "${NEW_VERSION}"

-given that you have configured `:release-tasks` as described above, this plugin does the following (after the version is bumped in _project.clj_):
+This tool does the following:

 1. Reads contents of the _CHANGELOG.md_ file.
 2. Replaces `## [Unreleased]` line with `## [X.Y.Z] - 2018-18-18`,